-As of September 30, 2019, we had cash, cash equivalents and current financial assets of €923.2 million.
-The principal purposes of this offering are to increase our financial flexibility to advance our clinical pipeline and pre-commercial activities.
-We currently expect to use the net proceeds from this offering, together with our existing cash, cash equivalents and current financial assets, as follows:
+The principal purposes of this offering are to increase our financial flexibility to advance our clinical pipeline.
+We currently expect to use the net proceeds from this offering as follows:

-- to complete the late stage clinical development of efgartigimod (ARGX-113) in IV and SC formulation for the treatment of gMG and ITP and expand pre-commercial activities for MG and ITP in the US, Japan and the EU; - to progress the clinical development of efgartigimod for the treatment of PV, chronic inflammatory demyelinating polyneuropathy and a fifth indication to be announced in 2020; - to scale our GMP manufacturing and process development of efgartigimod; - to cover our funding commitment of 40% of the costs of the extended development plan for cusatuzumab (ARGX-110) in our collaboration with Cilag: - to advance development of ARGX-117 for the treatment of severe autoimmune diseases and ARGX-118 for the treatment of immunological disorders; and - to fund expansion of our corporate infrastructure and to fund other current and future research and development activities and technology development in our innovative access program and for working capital and other general corporate purposes.
+- to advance the late stage clinical development of efgartigimod for the treatment of gMG and begin pre-commercial activities in MG; - to advance the late stage clinical development of efgartigimod for the treatment of ITP, launch a pivotal trial, advance to a regulatory submission and begin pre-commercial activities in ITP; - to scale our GMP manufacturing and process development of efgartigimod; - to expand applications of the subcutaneous formulation of efgartigimod and to start a Phase 2 clinical trial in ITP; - to start a Phase 2 clinical trial for efgartigimod in CIDP; - to advance pre-clinical and clinical development of ARGX-117 for the treatment of severe autoimmune diseases, including submission of an IND package and completion of a Phase 1 clinical trial in healthy volunteers for a subcutaneous formulation; and - to fund expansion of our corporate infrastructure and to fund other current and future research and development activities and technology development and for working capital and other general corporate purposes.

 This expected use of the net proceeds from this offering represents our intentions based upon our current plans and business conditions.
 We may also use a portion of the net proceeds to in-license, acquire, or invest in additional businesses, technologies, products or assets.
 As of the date of this prospectus supplement, we cannot predict with certainty all of the particular uses for the net proceeds to be received upon the closing of this offering or the amounts that we will actually spend on the uses set forth above.
 Predicting the costs necessary to develop antibody candidates can be difficult.
-The amounts and timing of our actual expenditures and the extent of clinical development and pre-commercial activities may vary significantly depending on numerous factors, including the progress, timing and completion of our development efforts and preparation of our commercial infrastructure, the status of and results from preclinical studies and any ongoing clinical trials or clinical trials we may commence in the future, the time and costs involved in obtaining regulatory approval for our product candidates as well as maintaining our existing collaborations and any collaborations that we may enter into with third parties for our product candidates and any unforeseen cash needs.
-As a result, our management will retain broad discretion over the allocation of the net proceeds from this global offering.
+The amounts and timing of our actual expenditures and the extent of clinical development may vary significantly depending on numerous factors, including the progress, timing and completion of our development efforts and preparation of our commercial infrastructure, the status of and results from preclinical studies and any ongoing clinical trials or clinical trials we may commence in the future, the time and costs involved in obtaining regulatory approval for our product candidates as well as maintaining our existing collaborations and any collaborations that we may enter into with third parties for our product candidates and any unforeseen cash needs.
+As a result, our management will retain broad discretion over the allocation of the net proceeds from this offering.

-Pending their use, we plan to invest the net proceeds from this global offering in short- and intermediate-term interest-bearing obligations and certificates of deposit.
+Pending their use, we plan to invest the net proceeds from this offering in short- and intermediate-term interest-bearing obligations and certificates of deposit.